core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 request, it SHOULD NOT send a similar request to the server before the time indicated in the Max-Age option has passed.

+Note that a client may receive a 4.29 Response Code already to a first request to a server.
+This can happen, for example, if there is a proxy on the path and the server replies based on aggregate load from multiple clients, or if a client has restarted recently and does not remember its recent requests.

 A client MUST NOT rely on a server being able to send the 4.29 Response Code in an overload situation because an overloaded server may not be able to reply to all requests at all.